halfmonty/zolasite/content/blog/first.md

 # Introductions

 Hi, I'm Half Monty.
 What is a Half Monty?
 Well, something not quite a full-monty, I suppose.
+Why the pseudonym?
+I work for a pretty well known fortune 500 company and while I don't anticipate saying anything controversial, we live in a time where even accidents or misunderstandings can years later cause an outrage and uproar and for people to come after you and your job because of something you said.
+I value my job and I want to protect future me from dumb me today.

 ## Who Am I?